Azure/Cloud-Native/website/blog/2022-09-15/aca-java.md

 The command returns **Login Succeeded** once completed.

 #### Build and deploy with AZ ACR Build
-Next, we're going to deploy the docker container we created earlier using the AZ ACR BUILd command.
+Next, we're going to deploy the docker container we created earlier using the AZ ACR Build command.
+[AZ ACR Build](https://docs.microsoft.com/en-us/cli/azure/acr?view=azure-cli-latest#az-acr-build) creates a docker build from local code and pushes the container to Azure Container Registry if the build is successful.

 Go to your local clone of the **spring-boot-docker-aca** repo in the command line, type:

 ```azurecli
 az acr build --registry myregistryname --image spring-boot-docker-aca:v1 .
 ```

 #### List container images
-Once the AZ ACR BUILD command is complete, you should be able to view the container as a repository in the registry.
+Once the AZ ACR Build command is complete, you should be able to view the container as a repository in the registry.
 In the portal, open your registry and select **Repositories**, then select the **spring-boot-docker-aca** repository you created with docker push.
 You should also see the **v1** image under Tags.

 ### Deploying and running on ACA